Loc: Bahia Magdalena

 I was also a bit concerned about Fylkir waiting out there, but when I had control over my kayak and looked out, I already saw him actively paddling in on his own decision.
 Good man…he had a smooth ride in!
 Ok, our capsize numbers are balanced now…

-It was not possible to land everywhere here in the mangrove channels, so I had previously made some way points where I was hoping to find sandy spots to camp.
-The first one were rather vertical sandy cliffs than horizontal beach spots, but had some sand upfront.
+It was not possible to land everywhere here in the mangrove channels, so I had previously made some waypoints where I was hoping to find sandy spots to camp.
+The first one was rather vertical sandy cliffs than horizontal beach spots but had some sand upfront.
 The next ones were all secluded small spots behind some little mangrove rows, they would have been nice to camp!

 But then a broad sandy spot was lurking fro the other side of the channel, this was our place for the night! the tide was just high enough to land with not much mud under the feet, and a flat sandy spot was just waiting for us.
 Perfect!